This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - CT scan: This test is also called a CAT scan.
 An x-ray machine uses a computer to take pictures of your child's body.
-He may be given a dye before the pictures are taken to help caregivers see the pictures better.
-Tell the caregiver if your child has ever had an allergic reaction to contrast dye.
+He may be given a dye before the pictures are taken to help healthcare providers see the pictures better.
+Tell the healthcare provider if your child has ever had an allergic reaction to contrast dye.

 - Joint x-ray or scan: This is a picture of the bones and tissues in your child's joints.
 It may be done to check for bleeding.
 Your child may also need x-rays of his chest, abdomen, and other body parts.

 - MRI: This scan uses powerful magnets and a computer to take pictures of his organs, bones, nerves, and blood vessels.
 He may be given dye to help the pictures show up better.
-Tell the caregiver if your child has ever had an allergic reaction to contrast dye.
+Tell the healthcare provider if your child has ever had an allergic reaction to contrast dye.
 He should not enter the MRI room with anything made of metal.
 Metal can cause serious injury.
-Tell the caregiver if your child has any metal in or on his body.
+Tell the healthcare provider if your child has any metal in or on his body.

 - Replacement therapy: Certain blood products, called factor concentrates, may be given to your child.
 They replace the missing clotting factor in your child's blood.
 Replacement clotting factor is given so that your child's blood will be able to clot and to stop any bleeding.
 Clotting factor can come from human blood or be artificial.
 You may be taught how to give clotting factor to your child at home.

 - IV access devices: Your child may need a central venous line (CVL) device.
 This is needed if an IV cannot be easily placed in his hand, arm, or foot.
 This may also be done if he needs frequent IV infusions of blood products, such as clotting factor.
 These IV access devices are surgically placed into a large vein, usually in the upper chest.